 We are unique but not alone in this changing media landscape.
 Many newsrooms today are facing difficult choices.
 Some are shrinking staffs, cutting back on investigative, watchdog journalism, which takes precious time and resources.
 At KyCIR, we believe investigative reporting is not a luxury, but a necessity.
 We aim to produce these stories — deeply reported journalism that may change public policy, pique public interest or provide key context to a civic matter.

 We are members of the community.
 Our work is funded and supported by the community.

 R.G.
 Dunlop / KyCIR Reporter

 R.G.
 Dunlop is an award-winning investigative reporter whose work has exposed government corruption and resulted in numerous reforms.

-Dunlop is a three-time finalist for the Pulitzer Prize and was twice a member of teams that won George Polk Awards.
+Dunlop is a three-time finalist for the Pulitzer Prize and a winner of a Peabody Award.
+He was twice a member of teams that won George Polk Awards.

 He worked 35 years at the Courier-Journal in a variety of positions, including Eastern Kentucky bureau chief, Legal Affairs reporter, City Editor, and State Enterprise Reporter.

 He has extensively covered death penalty issues, coal-mining safety and health, criminal justice matters, and the corrupting influence of money in politics.